 Long live the Caesar Salad!
 This homemade Caesar Salad Dressing will rival that of any great restaurant.
-Add chicken to make a meal, or serve it straight up the classic way.
+Add chicken to make a meal, top with a poached or fried egg, or serve it straight up the classic way.

 For a lighter dressing option, try this mayo-free Caesar salad dressing – it’s incredible!